ocaml/dune/doc/usage.rst

 It looks up external libraries using a specific list of search paths, and each build context has a specific list of search paths.

-When running inside an Opam environment, Dune will look for installed libraries in ``$OPAM_SWITCH_PREFIX/lib``.
-This includes both Opam build context configured via the ``dune-workspace`` file and the default build context when the variable ``$OPAM_SWITCH_PREFIX`` is set.
+When running inside an opam environment, Dune will look for installed libraries in ``$OPAM_SWITCH_PREFIX/lib``.
+This includes both opam build context configured via the ``dune-workspace`` file and the default build context when the variable ``$OPAM_SWITCH_PREFIX`` is set.